 Chemistry remains one of the most popular subjects at Anglo-Chinese School (Independent) over the years.
-As the subject has evolved over the decades to one involving concepts mastery and logical thinking, a good grade in mathematics at the end of Year 2 is mandatory if a student intends to offer the subject at the GCE O Level Examinations.
+As the subject has evolved over the decades to one involving concepts mastery and logical thinking, a good grade in physical science, life science and mathematics at the end of Year 2 is mandatory if a student intends to offer the subject at IP level.

 The ACS(I) Year 3 & 4 IP Chemistry Course aims to induct ACSians into the thought processes involved in the study of this central science.
 Emphasis is placed on presenting the core concepts of chemistry in ways which emphasizes its practical use and applicability to real-world issues.
-This lays a strong foundation for further work in chemistry at higher levels, such as the GCE Advanced Level and International Baccalaureate Diploma Programme, as well as the use of chemical knowledge in other areas.
+This lays a strong foundation for further work in chemistry at higher levels, such as the International Baccalaureate Diploma Programme, as well as the use of chemical knowledge in other areas.
 The challenge of chemistry lies in being able to unify real-world data, experimentation, and theoretical concepts to make sense of physical interactions and solve practical problems.